scruffyfox/AsyncHttpClient/README.md

 This is the new and improved version of AsyncHttpClient taken from X-Library.
 It was long due a re-write.

-In this version it allows a more flexible usage of posting files, http entitys and GZIP handling.
+In this version it allows a more flexible usage of posting files, http entities and GZIP handling.

 Read the full documentation [http://scruffyfox.github.com/AsyncHttpClient](http://scruffyfox.github.com/AsyncHttpClient)

+#Downloading large files

+In order to download large files, you will need to subclass `AsyncHttpResponseHandler` and override the `onPublishedDownloadProgress()` method to write directly to cache instead of appending to a `ByteArrayOutputStream` which is what the standard `BinaryResponseHandler` does.
+This is to stop OOM due to a over-sized output stream.

 #Usage example